chinedufn/dipa/README.md

 use dipa::{CreatedDelta, Diffable, Patchable};

 #[derive(DiffPatch)]
-// Debug + PartialEq are used by DipaImplTester
+// Debug + PartialEq are used by DipaImplTester below.
+// They are not required otherwise.
 #[cfg_attr(test, derive(Debug, PartialEq))]
 struct ClientState {
     hair_length: DeltaWithI8,
 }

-// Debug + PartialEq are used by DipaImplTester
+// Debug + PartialEq are used by DipaImplTester below.
+// They are not required otherwise.
 #[cfg_attr(test, derive(Debug, PartialEq))]
 struct DeltaWithI8(u128);